 Analysis of the same sample acquired on a benchtop spectrometer is a more challenging task for the established methods.
 Partially overlapping methyl peaks at 2.5 ppm make it difficult to define ranges for their integration.
-On the other hand, GSD methods, that lack information about the underlying molecular system, often tend to define a third broad peak that overlaps with these two main resonances to compensate for lineshape broadening near the baseline.
-Although this produces a plausible fit overall, the spurious extra peak does not have any physical meaning and is difficult to account for in the final quantification results (we attribute its area to the closest resonance in our analysis).
-The distortions in lineshape of the triplets at 3-4 ppm are caused by higher-order coupling effects rather then a magnetic field inhomogeneity, and thus modelling them with a quantum
+On the other hand, GSD methods, which lack information about the underlying molecular system, often tend to define a third broad peak that overlaps with these two main resonances to compensate for lineshape broadening near the baseline.
+Although this produces a plausible fit overall, the spurious extra peak does not have any physical meaning and is difficult to aca.u.